Kim Newcombe

 Kim Newcombe (2 January 1944 – 14 August 1973), was a Grand Prix motorcycle road racer from New Zealand.

 Biography

 Born in Nelson, Newcombe grew up in Auckland, then moved to Australia (first Brisbane, then Melbourne) in 1963, and subsequently moved to Europe in 1968.
 He competed in the 500cc Grand Prix World Championship finishing second to Phil Read in the 1973 season.

-Along with fellow racer, John Dodds, he developed a motorcycle using a two-stroke outboard motor designed by Dieter König.
+Along with fellow racer, John Dodds, Newcombe developed a motorcycle using a two-stroke outboard motor designed by Dieter König.
 He and the König were the first to challenge the dominance of the MV Agustas after the departure of Honda from Grand Prix competition at the end of the 1967 season.
 In contrast to his main competitors, Newcombe was credited with the distinction of developing, building, maintaining, and riding the König machine in competition.